-Be a smart consumer when it comes to buying wheelchairs, ramps, and stair lifts.
-Here are some tips to help you get the best possible equipment at the lowest price:
+Adaptive equipment can make what was difficult, possible.
+But it can be expensive.
+Be a smart consumer when it comes to buying wheelchairs, ramps and stair lifts.
+To get the best possible equipment at the lowest price:

-> - Ask for a referral to an occupational or physical therapist (OT or PT) and for the names of reputable local vendors, preferably with CRTS staff (certified rehab technology supplier).
+- Ask your doctor for a referral to an occupational or physical therapist (OT or PT) and for the names of reputable local vendors, preferably with CRTS staff (certified rehab technology supplier).

-> - Shop at a medical equipment provider, sometimes called a rehabilitation technology or assistive technology supplier.
+- Shop at a medical equipment provider, sometimes called a rehabilitation technology or assistive technology supplier.

 - Ask if the vendor participates in Medicare or Medicaid if you are a beneficiary.